 Be it on a warm and sunny spring day or on a balmy summer night, outdoor dining is one of the very best ways to enjoy Tokyo.
 But as every city resident knows, not all terraces are created equal.
-To make sure you don't squander your special moment languishing in a cramped courtyard or taking in a view of the traffic, we've picked out the city's very best al fresco restaurants and bars, from fancy dinner spots to laidback rooftop bars and waterfront hangouts.
+To make sure you don't squander your special moment languishing in a cramped courtyard or taking in a view of the traffic, we've picked out the city's very best al fresco restaurants and bars, from fancy dinner spots to waterfront hangouts.
 Try them all this summer, and make sure to also check out our pick of Tokyo's best bars with a view.

 The Royal Garden Cafe chain's flagship outpost sits pretty along Jingu Gaien's ginkgo-lined main avenue, pulling in the crowds with its expansive terrace and views of the surrounding greenery.
 The edibles range from light café fare to heartier dinner options.
 Taste bread fresh from the oven at the in-house bakery.